The death of wisdom. Learning from experience is a faculty we fail to practice

 Bold statement.
 Usually not so true for positive deviants who have a tendency to suck the learning juices out of every experience.

 But what about you?
 Do you take time to reflect, not just on your past, but on the past of your elders?
-History, ever given that a good look?
-Even simple reflection on the lessons you have learned from today, from your joys and pains, frustrations and humiliations?
+History, ever given it a good look?
+Even a simple reflection on the lessons you have learned from today, from your joys and pains, frustrations and humiliations?
 Do you use these as your school of daily wisdom?

 Take a stand for your own wisdom.
 Cultivated over a lifetime, seeded by your ancestors, attended to daily.
 The world will thank you for it.